Kinto/kinto/docs/quickstart.rst

     **Shortcut!**

-    In order to bypass the installation and configuration of *Redis* required by the default storage and cache, use the «in-memory» backend in :file:`development.ini`:
+    In order to bypass the installation and configuration of *Redis* required by the default storage, permission manager and cache, use the «in-memory» backend in :file:`development.ini`:

     .. code-block:: ini

         # development.ini
         cliquet.cache_backend = cliquet.cache.memory
         cliquet.storage_backend = cliquet.storage.memory
+        cliquet.permission_backend = cliquet.permission.memory

 Now is a good time to install the project locally::